 The financial information in this announcement is not audited and does not constitute statutory financial statements of BOC Holdings within the meaning of section 340 of the Companies Act 2014.
-The Group statutory financial statements for the year ended 31 December 2023 are expected to be delivered to the Registrar of Companies of Ireland within 56 days of 30 September 2024 (as at the date of this report, such statutory financial statements have not been reported on by independent auditors of BOC Holdings).
-The Board of Directors approved this financial information on 16 February 2024.
+The Group statutory financial statements for the year ended 31 December 2023, upon which the auditors have given an unqualified opinion are expected to be delivered to the Registrar of Companies of Ireland within 56 days of 30 September 2024 (as at the date of this report, such statutory financial statements have not been reported on by independent auditors of BOC Holdings).
+The Board of Directors approved this financial information on 28 March 2024.
 BOC Holding's most recent statutory financial statements for the purposes of Chapter 4 of Part 6 of the Companies Act 2014 of Ireland for the year ended 31 December 2022, upon which the auditors have given an unqualified audit report were published on 31 March 2023 and have been annexed to the annual return and delivered to the Registrar of Companies of Ireland.

-Statutory basis: Statutory information is set out on pages 4-5.
+Statutory basis: Statutory information is set out on pages 3-4.
 However, a number of factors have had a significant effect on the comparability of the Group's financial position and performance.
 Accordingly, the results are also presented on an underlying basis.

 Underlying basis: The financial information presented under the underlying basis provides an overview of the Group financial results for the year ended 31 December 2023, which the management believes best fits the true measurement of the financial performance and position of the Group.
-For further information, please refer to 'Commentary on Underlying Basis' on pages 7-8.
+For further information, please refer to 'Commentary on Underlying Basis' on pages 5-6.
 The statutory results are adjusted for certain items (as described on section B.1) to allow a comparison of the Group's underlying financial position and performance.